Update: October 29, 2020

 Clinical clerkships are a vital component of your medical education and the quality of the programs provided is often overlooked in the initial search for medical school.
 Trinity provides students the kind of clinical experience you would expect from a U.S. medical school.
 Both of our U.S. clinical locations have a clinical Dean on site.

 Our clerkship deans are experienced leaders in clinical education and are an invaluable resource to our students.
 Another advantage Trinity students have is they can complete their full 48 weeks of core rotations in one location – no relocating, no waiting for rotations slots to open and no waiting between rotations.
 Students can finish on time and stay on track for their residency match cycle.

 What kind and where are the residency programs to which recent graduates were accepted?

 Because residencies mark the transition between school and a student's career as a doctor, Trinity prepares learners to land prestigious residencies and excel in them.
 Trinity's on-site clinical clerkship deans develop a close relationship and work directly with students helping them choose the right program and prepare for interviews.
 This support reduces stress for the student and has proven to be successful, many Trinity graduates go on to become chief residents within their programs.

 What student activities are available outside of the lectures?

-Medical school is demanding.
+The Caribbean medical school journey is demanding.
 In order to maintain well-rounded, successful students, there must be activities outside of the classroom.
 There's no shortage of Island adventures from hiking, to scuba diving or participating in Trinity's student activity groups.
 These groups serve as networking opportunities and philanthropic outlets, where students devote their time to a shared mission or project.

 Would I be happy at this school for at the least the next four years?